What is Auditory Processing in Childhood?

 Testing can uncover possible significant concerns.

 It is time to seek help when your child is scoring 2-grade levels behind in reading, writing, or spelling.
 Seek support if your child’s auditory issues are getting in the way of their speech or communication skills.
 If your child’s words are hard to understand, please know that this issue of speech articulation is readily amenable to treatment.
-Finally, it is time to get help if your child receives a standard score of 79 or below on the auditory processing part of an IQ test or a test of phonemic awareness.
+Finally, it is time to get help if your child receives certain scores on testing.
+A standard score of 79 or below on the auditory processing part of an IQ test or a test of phonemic awareness is a concern.

 Further Resources on Auditory Processing Disorder

-- Multi-disciplinary Team: Ideally, to have your child’s cognitive skills evaluated, you would work with a multidisciplinary team.
-Most hospitals and some private clinics provide these ‘arena evaluations.’
+- Multi-disciplinary team: most hospitals and some private clinics provide these ‘arena evaluations.’
 This type of evaluation includes multiple professionals, including a psychologist, pediatrician, occupational therapist, and speech therapist.

-- Psychologist: most psychologists can provide a general cognitive functioning evaluation and an auditory processing deficit (APD) assessment
+- Psychologist: most psychologists can provide a general cognitive functioning evaluation which may include auditory processing

-- Pediatrician: to test hearing, do an APD evaluation, and provide any necessary referrals
+- Pediatrician: most pediatricians test hearing, do an APD evaluation, and provide any necessary referrals to an audiologist

-- Occupational Therapist (OT): some Occupational Therapists can do Auditory Processing Disorder assessments to help with participation in music and P.E., where sounds may be overwhelming; they can also address sensory needs and assist with auditory filtering
+- Occupational therapist (OT): some Occupational Therapists can do Auditory Processing Disorder assessments to help with participation in music and P.E., where sounds may be overwhelming.
+They can also address sensory needs and assist with auditory filtering issues

-- Speech Language Pathologist (SLP): to assess auditory discrimination and speech articulation problems and to recommend specific treatment for such problems
+- Speech-language pathologist (SLP): most speech therapists assess auditory discrimination and speech articulation problems and recommend specific treatment for such problems

-- School Psychologist: to potentially test IQ or to consider academic issues (generally, only in the context of an IEP evaluation – parents cannot necessarily request an IQ test from the school psychologist)
+- School psychologist: to potentially test IQ or to consider academic issues (generally, only in the context of an IEP evaluation.
+Parents cannot necessarily request an IQ test from the school psychologist for their individual child.
+They can request an evaluation by the special education team which may include an IQ test

-- Classroom Accommodations: Written instructions can help a child with auditory processing difficulties.
+- Classroom accommodations: to help your child access classroom instructions.
+Written instructions can help a child with academic difficulties related to auditory processing.
 Also, visual checklists and graphic organizers are great visual aids.
-They can help with the learning problems that can be associated with auditory processing issues
+They can help with the learning problems that can be associated with auditory processing issues.
+These accommodations can be provided through a 504 Plan or a special education plan

-- FastForward Intervention: FastForward is a recognized intervention for reading problems that can be associated with auditory processing issues
+- FastForward intervention: to help your child with reading.
+FastForward is a recognized intervention for reading problems that can be associated with auditory processing issues

-- Speech Therapy: many speech therapists can help children work on auditory processing issues such as reading, writing, understanding speech sounds, speech articulation, and therapy for other language disorders
+- Speech therapy: to work on auditory processing issues such as reading, writing, understanding speech sounds, speech articulation, and therapy for other language disorders

-- American Speech-Language-Hearing Association website is an excellent resource for people with auditory processing issues
+- American Speech-Language-Hearing Association to get information on auditory processing, the ASHA website is an excellent resource for people with auditory processing issues

 Similar Conditions to Auditory Processing Issues